 A divorced spouse who was married for more than 10 years and has not remarried can draw against the ex-spouse’s work history.
 Widows and widowers can receive the higher of their own or their spouse’s monthly payment, but not both.

-“That’s why it’s important for the higher earner to delay taking benefits for as long as possible,” says Horowitz.
+“That’s why it’s important for the higher earner to delay taking benefits for as long as possible,” Horowitz says.

 5 of 9

-Will Social Security be there for me when I retire?
-That’s a question that can cause a great deal of anxiety, particularly if you’re afraid you won’t have enough savings in the bank or home equity you can tap.
+Will Social Security be there for you when you retire?
+That’s a question that can cause a great deal of anxiety.

-But according to the 2016 annual report from the Social Security Board of Trustees on the financial status of the program, without policy changes, the combined Social Security trust funds will begin declining in 2020 until reserves become depleted in 2034.
-After that, Social Security could pay 79 percent of scheduled benefits through 2034, declining to 73 percent by 2089.
+But according to the 2017 annual report from the Social Security Board of Trustees on the financial status of the program, without policy changes, the combined Social Security trust funds will begin declining in 2022 until reserves become depleted in 2034.
+After that, Social Security could pay 77 percent of scheduled benefits, and then fall to 73 percent for 2091.

 Where do payroll deductions for Social Security go?